BBOXX/nest/README.md

 # Project mystic
-Import tasksets from a 'tasksets/' folder into a common class.
+Import tasksets from a 'tasksets/' folder into a common class and run Locust using that class.

 ## Directory structure